An ADMM-Based Interior-Point Method for Large-Scale Linear Programming: Introduction

 There have been lots of efforts to efficiently compute Newton's step in IPMs.
-Existing approaches adopted in IPM for computing Newton's step include sparse matrix factorization, Krylov subspace method and preconditioned conjugate gradient method (cf.~\cite{Davis-2006-direct,Gondzio-2012-interior,Gondzio2012,Fountoulakis2014,Benson2000}), but the performance of these methods highly depends on the structure of the problem and the input data.
-For example, the system of linear equation data of the IPM is changing every iteration and becomes more and more ill-conditioned, so that it is typically hard to find a good pre-conditioner for the CG method.
+Existing approaches adopted in IPM for computing Newton's step include sparse matrix factorization, Krylov subspace method and preconditioned conjugate gradient method (cf.~\cite{Davis-2006-direct, Gondzio-2012-interior, Gondzio2012, Fountoulakis2014, Benson2000, Cui-2019-Implementation}). {Very recently, Cui {\it et al.}~\cite{Cui-2019-Implementation} proposed a novel inner-iteration preconditioned Krylov subspace method which overcomes the severe ill-conditioning of linear equations solved in the final phase of interior-point iterations.
+Despite several progresses along this direction, the performance of these methods still highly depends on the structure of the problem and the input data and suffers from the curse of dimensionality.} For example, the system of linear equation data of the IPM is changing every iteration and becomes more and more ill-conditioned, so that it is typically hard to find a good pre-conditioner for the CG method.
 Moreover, often we have to solve more than one system of linear equations with different right-hand-side vectors.
 By investigating the structure of the problem in HSD, we discover that ADMM can be used to approximately solve the log-barrier penalty problems very efficiently.
 Though connected with the classical operator splitting methods in \cite{Gabay-83,Fortin-Glowinski-1983,Eckstein-1992-douglas}, renaissance of ADMM in recent years was due to its success in signal processing \cite{Combettes2007b,Yang2011}, image processing \cite{Goldstein2009a,Yang2010}, and machine learning problems; see a recent survey paper \cite{Boyd-2011-distributed} and the references therein.
 An interesting and positive discovery through our study reported in this paper is twofold: 1) we find that the overall IPM strategy such as central-path following greatly improve the stability and robustness of the variable-splitting approach; 2) it turns out that the log-barrier penalty subproblem under the central path following scheme for the HSD is well-structured and can be efficiently solved by ADMM.